EnviroDIY/LearnEnviroDIY/_episodes/06-PlatformIO_MonitorSensors.md

   **In MacOS** your port will be a long string of gobbledygook with something about "usb" in the string (as shown above).
   Your serial output should look something like this:
   <img src="https://envirodiy.github.io/LearnEnviroDIY/fig/SerialMonitorBlink.png" width="700">

 When you are testing sensors in the Modular Sensors sketches, the serial monitor will help you confirm that all of your sensors are working correctly, which is an extremely useful thing.

 ### Oh hey!
 There's a sensor on the Mayfly!
 - Your next task is to run `Example_03_Mayfly_temp.ino`.
 We did not put it in the `platformio.ini` file for you.
 Please add it to the "ini" file, save, Build, Upload, and run it on the serial monitor.
   - Notes:
-    - You can either type the file name into the "ini" file, or right-click on the directory (not the .ino file!) for Example 3 and select "Copy Project Path" (possibly two-finger click on MacOS, depending on your settings) and paste that into the "ini" file.
+    - You can either type the file name into the "ini" file, or right-click on the directory (not the .ino file) for Example 3 and select "Copy Project Path" (possibly two-finger click on MacOS, depending on your settings) and paste that into the "ini" file.
     <img src="https://envirodiy.github.io/LearnEnviroDIY/fig/src_dir-edit.png" width="400">
     - It doesn't hurt to check the baud rate in the sketch to make sure it matches your `platformio.ini` file.
     - Your serial monitor should be outputting a temperature in degrees C once per second (or every 1000 milliseconds).